amyspark-ng/clickery-hexagon/README.md

 # Clickery Hexagon

-Clicker game made in Kaboom.js
+Simple clicker game made in Kaboom.js

 (keys.js goes in src root)

 To build:
+- `pnpm i` - installs dependencies
+- `pnpm dev` - starts hosting locally
+- go to `localhost:8000`
+- change the files to work on it :thumbsup: